botiqueme/alfredcohost-user-docs/docs/concepts/property-identifiers_c.md

 - Must be unique across the platform
 - Useful to avoid confusion when managing several similar units

-> **TIP:** Use clear and consistent internal names so your team can identify properties at a glance.
+> **TIP** Use clear and consistent internal names so your team can identify properties at a glance.

 ## Guest-facing identifiers